David Deephouse, PhD, MScMgt, BA

 Dear Visitor:

 Several publishers now forbid posting papers to personal websites, so I have stopped doing so unless I have an Open Access Paper.
-If you want a copy of the paper, please follow the URL or DOI addresses below.
-You could also check Web of Science or Google Scholar, linked below, for more details on publications.
+If you want a copy of the paper, please follow the URL or DOI addresses below or check my ORCID, Web of Science, or Google Scholar sites, linked below, for more details on publications.

 Thanks for visiting my research page.
-I hope my work helps YOU with the great work YOU are doing!
+I hope my past efforts help you with the great work you are doing!

 Dr. David Deephouse